noahehall/theBookOfNoah/0current/aws/0storage.md

 - ALWAYS
   - use an IAM user to make authenticated requests (i.e. never the root user)
-  - understand your availability requires in the design phase
+  - understand your availability requirements in the design phase
   - to minimize data stored on a server always attach an EBS volume to it
     - an EBS volumes survive ec2 instance failure and can be reattched to a new instance
     - however youre still vulnerable to an EBS/AZ failure (use recurring EBS snapshots to mitigate)